FlowFuse/website/src/handbook/operations/billing.md

 We also contract with Formation Financial to help assist with business administration and billing support.
 You can direct any billing related requests to billing@flowfuse.com for their assistance if preferred.

 You should first get approval from the CEO or CTO to make any changes to existing subscriptions.
+Use coupons as described below when providing customer access to resources subscribed to through pre-paid deals.

 ## Providing support